Skip to content

 Warning

 Every page should have exactly one # (H1) heading at the top.
-Do not skip heading levels.
+Do not skip heading levels — always H1 → H2 → H3 in order.
+This matters for both accessibility and search.

 Text formatting